nevakrien/SourceViewer/README.md

 ![example of walk](https://github.com/nevakrien/SourceViewer/raw/main/new_example_cpp.png)

+note the code in the repo is still very unstable

 ## Installation

 You can install **SourceViewer** using **Cargo** (recommended) or download prebuilt binaries from the [Releases page](https://github.com/nevakrien/SourceViewer/releases).